csbrightside/craigbaldwin.com/site/content/about/info/index.md

 ## Legal bit

-Unless otherwise stated, all photographs are copyright myself and may not be reproduced without my permission.
+Unless otherwise stated, all non-work related photographs are copyright myself and may not be reproduced without my permission.